 Select your answers for each question and then click Save My Responses.
 If copying a response into a text box, check for possible formatting changes.
 We suggest using simple formatting, as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.

-The Evaluations tab is only available for certain programs that require you to submit letters of evaluation.
+The Evaluations tab is only available for certain programs that require you to submit evaluation.

 Before You Begin